ora-io/awesome-ora/README.md

 ## 🔮 zkOracle Ecosystem

+_A Collection of Projects Using Hyper Oracle zkOracle._

 - [zkAMM](https://github.com/Defi-3/zkAMM-contracts): A zkOracle-based automated market maker that is fully scalable with unlimited computation resources.
 - [dETF](https://github.com/Defi-3/dETF-Contract): A zkOracle-based fully onchain and decentralized ETF.
 - [Unic](https://twitter.com/viaprize/status/1711312453219524638): A decentralized identity platform, using zkOracle for onchain ML.